-Many people unnecessarily suffer from seasonal allergies when a few simple remedies can offer a lot of allergy relief:
+Oh, seasonal allergies.
+They truly can make life miserable.
+The good news is, there are things we can do!
+Many people unnecessarily suffer from seasonal allergies when a few simple natural remedies can offer a lot of allergy relief.

-As prime allergy season approaches (at least in our area) I’m sharing the natural remedies that I’ve found to be the most effective for seasonal allergies and that I use when needed.
-These won’t be as immediately effective as a medication, but over the long-term have lessened my seasonal allergies greatly.
+As prime allergy season approaches (at least in our area) I’m sharing the natural remedies that I use and work for us when needed.
+These won’t be as immediately effective as a medication, but over the long-term these methods have lessened my seasonal allergies greatly.

 Here’s the deal:

 Diet, strong gut health, and health overall can make a big difference when it comes to seasonal allergies because allergic response has everything to do with the immune system.

 I like to describe the body as a bathtub.
 Every time anything enters our bodies — be it from our food, water, air, etc. — our body reacts.
 This is good and nature’s way of keeping the body in a state of balance (homeostasis).

 At a certain point if too much goes into the bathtub, it’s going to overflow.
 Overloaded and overstimulated, the immune system responds to normally harmless substances as if against a harmful foreign invader.

 How Allergy Symptoms Start